Introduction to 'Creating your online brand'

 You’ve looked at how your online brand needs to reflect your objectives and USP.
 Now let’s turn to your customers.

 Thinking about what your customer wants is key to good brand design.
-If you design your online brand without thinking of your users, you might design something that doesn’t appeal to them.
+If you design your online brand without thinking of your users, this might be something that doesn’t appeal to them.
 Or even worse - something they can’t access at all.

 Personas are a good way to think about who your customers are.
 These are short profiles that describe each of the core types of people that use your services.